 Jabari Smith Jr. Recruiting

-Smith is the fifth-ranked overall recruit of the 2021 class according to 247Sports and Rivals.
-ESPN ranks him sixth.
-He has scholarship offers from Alabama, Auburn, Florida State, Georgia, Georgia Tech, Ole Miss, Tennessee, and LSU.
-NCAA Blue bloods like Duke, Kentucky and North Carolina have shown interest but haven’t extended offers.
+Smith is the fifth-ranked overall prospect of the 2021 class according to 247Sports and ESPN.
+Rivals ranks him fourth.
+He has scholarship offers from Alabama, Auburn, Florida State, Georgia, Georgia Tech, North Carolina Ole Miss, Tennessee, and LSU.
+NCAA Blue bloods like Duke and Kentucky have shown interest but haven’t extended offers.

 LSU might always have a place in his heart, because his father played basketball there.
 Jabari Smith Sr. played 61 games for the Tigers from 1998-2000, averaging 12.6 points and 8.2 rebounds per game.
 The Sacramento Kings selected him in the second round of the 2000 NBA Draft and he played for five seasons in the NBA with the Kings, Philadelphia 76ers and New Jersey Nets.
 He then played professionally overseas in Spain, Turkey, Iran and Puerto Rico.